cowlet/cowlet.github.io/portfolio/dnns.markdown

 ## Resources

-A paper detailing this work:
+The paper detailing this work:

 - [Deep neural networks for understanding and diagnosing partial discharge data][conf]